 Procession traditions

-In many countries, Easter is associated with traditions of pilgrimage and procession.
+In many countries, Easter is associated with traditions of pilgrimage and processions.
 These processions can take many forms.
 In the Philippines, for example, children are dressed as angels, and a procession of men behind Christ joins a procession of women behind a statue of the Virgin Mary.
-In Latin America and South America (Argentina, Brazil, Mexico, Peru, Venezuela), you’ll find colorful, dancing traditions.
+In Latin America and South America (Argentina, Brazil, Mexico, Peru, Venezuela), we find colorful, dancing traditions.

 Popoyan processions, Colombia

-Popoyan’s Holy Week processions are one of the oldest traditions in Colombia.
-They were promoted to the rank of Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2009.
+The Popoyan Holy Week processions are one of the oldest traditions in the whole of Colombia.
+They were declared a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2009.
 They last 5 days until Easter.
 This Catholic religious event celebrates Mary, Jesus, the Cross, the Entombment and the Resurrection, with one procession each evening.

 Easter Bunny, United States

-It’s the Easter Bunny who’s going to bring the chocolates to the children (and adults…).
-On Easter morning, a highly original parade is held in New York.
-Men and women gather on 5th Avenue to parade around in eccentric hats.
+It’s the famous Easter Bunny who will bring the chocolates to the children (and adults…).
+On Easter morning, New York City hosts a highly original parade.
+Men and women gather on 5th Avenue to parade in eccentric hats.

 Defying tradition, Australia

 In kangaroo country, rabbits are seen as morons.
-This animal is considered a scourge because it harms the environment.
-In recent years, it has been increasingly replaced by the bilby, a small marsupial from the Australian desert.
-With his big ears, he’s no match for the rabbit, and now hides the eggs in the garden before the traditional hunt.
+The animal is considered a scourge because it harms the environment.
+In recent years, they have been increasingly replaced by the bilby, a small marsupial from the Australian desert.
+With its big ears, it’s no match for the rabbit, and now hides the eggs in the garden before the traditional hunt.

 Carpeting in Guatemala

 At Easter, Guatemalans don’t walk on clouds, but on carpets of flowers.
-In Guatemala, Holy Week is sacred and is the occasion for numerous celebrations throughout the country.
-But it’s in Antigua that they’re at their most divine.
-In the beautiful colonial town, during the Easter season, the locals make superb multicoloured carpets from sawdust, fresh flowers and even fruit.
+In Guatemala, Holy Week is sacred, and is the occasion for numerous celebrations throughout the country.
+But it’s in Antigua that they are at their most divine.
+In the beautiful colonial city, during the Easter season, the locals make superb multicolored carpets from sawdust, fresh flowers and even fruit.

 Flying clay pots, Greece

 A tradition that dates back to the 16th century.
 On Easter Saturday, at precisely 11 a.m., the inhabitants of the Greek island of Corfu throw clay pots from their balconies.
-The menu includes eggs and lamb, as well as a tripe soup in which the heart and lungs of the Paschal lamb are cooked.
-Tables are adorned with “Tsoureki”, a beautiful braided brioche often topped with hard-boiled eggs whose shells are painted red.
-Greek Easter is particularly important, with sometimes monumental processions, as in Corfu, which welcomes more tourists, many of them Greek, than in the busier August months.
+The menu includes eggs and lamb, as well as tripe soup in which the heart and lungs of the Easter lamb are cooked.
+Tables are adorned with “Tsoureki”, a beautiful braided brioche often garnished with hard-boiled eggs whose shells are painted red.
+Greek Easter is particularly important, with processions that are sometimes monumental, as in the town of Corfu, which welcomes more tourists, many of them Greek, than during the busier months of August.

 Water battles, Poland

-The Poles celebrate Smigus Dyngus (Wet Monday), the water festivities taking place on Easter Monday.
-The event echoes the baptism of a former sovereign, and thus the country’s conversion to Catholicism.
-As water is a symbol of life, friends and family drink it to purify themselves.
+Poles celebrate Smigus Dyngus (Wet Monday), the water festivities taking place on Easter Monday.
+The event echoes the baptism of a former ruler, and thus the country’s conversion to Catholicism.
+As water is a symbol of life, friends and family take to the water to purify themselves.

 The devils of El Salvador

 In El Salvador, Easter is celebrated according to traditions inherited from both Christianity and indigenous rites.
-The streets are lined with men dressed as devils, called “Talcigüines”, who are responsible for whipping those who wish to take part in the event.
-Behind this celebration lies a simple meaning: that of the struggle of good against evil, of Jesus against the Devil.
+Men dressed as devils, known as “Talcigüines”, roam the streets of the cities, whipping those who wish to take part in the event.
+Behind this celebration lies a simple meaning: that of the struggle between good and evil, between Jesus and the Devil.
 At the end of the ritual, the devils fall to the ground, surrendering to Jesus.
-It is customary for them to remain on the ground for long periods under the midday sun…
+It is customary for them to remain on the ground for long periods, under the midday sun…

 Pretzels and the Lovers’ Egg, Luxembourg

 Luxembourgers celebrate Pretzel Sunday, or Bretzelsonnden, on the third Sunday of Lent.
-Easter tradition dictates that on Pretzel Sunday, the man gives this pastry to the woman of his heart.
+According to Easter tradition, on Pretzel Sunday, a man offers this pastry to the woman of his choice.
 If she accepts, the man can visit her on Easter Day to receive an egg in return.

 Swedish Easter or Halloween?

 In Sweden, children dress up as witches.
-They paint their faces, carry a broom and go knocking on neighbors’ doors to fill their bags with candy and chocolates, just like American children do for Halloween.
+They paint their faces, carry broomsticks and go knocking on neighbors’ doors to fill their bags with candy and chocolates, just like American children do for Halloween.

-Planning an Easter trip?
-Don’t wait any longer, take out travel insurance with Mondassur!
+Planning a trip this Easter?
+Don’t wait any longer: take out travel insurance with Mondassur!